rmuratov/muratov.space/content/blog/how-to-create-recursive-type-in-typescript/index.md

 ---
-title: "TypeScript treasury"
+title: "How to create recursive type in TypeScript"
-date: 2023-08-26T18:50:00+04:00
+date: 2023-08-26T00:00:00+04:00
-description: TypeScript cookbook.
-TypeScript tips and tricks.
+description: TypeScript types can not be recursive.
+But interfaces can..
 image: /images/preview.jpg
 ---

-## Recursive types

 **TL;DR**